Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 An IVA has to be arranged by an IVA firm that employs an Insolvency Practitioner (IP) – there is no “DIY” option.

 I suggest you do this in two steps.
-First go to your local CAB or National Debtline to confirm that an IVA really is a good option for you. they will refer you to an IVA firm.
+First go to your local CAB or National Debtline to confirm that an IVA really is a good option for you.

 Then do some research on firms.
 Read How to choose an IVA firm, that has some information on some firms with low IVA failure rates.
 Have a look at: www.iva.co.uk.
 The people posting there tend to either work for IVA firms or be people who have IVAs already, so their comments are informed but may be biased.